-In this course you will explore and the past and present connections between soils and urban ecosystems, against the background of increasing urbanisation of Earth's human population.
+In this micro-credential you will explore and the past and present connections between soils and urban ecosystems, in the context of increasing urbanisation of Earth's human population.
 You will study how and why urban soils differ from (or resemble) non-urban soils, and consider the archaeological information preserved by soils in cities.

-We also raise the issue of what 'environmental justice' means in the context of urban soils, and discuss the types of soil-related environmental benefits and risks that are unfairly distributed in cities.
+We also raise the issue of environmental justice means in the context of urban soils, and discuss the types of soil-related environmental benefits and risks that are inequitably distributed in cities.

 - A Certificate of Achievement